Keychron K8 Max [K2 Max, K10 Max, etc.] Keyboard Review

 • Keycaps lack shine-through legends, so legends are hard to read in darker rooms.

 The Keychron K Max keyboards are great for office work.
 They have excellent build quality, with pre-lubed switches and stabilizers that contribute to a smooth, consistent typing experience.
 There's also no noticeable stabilizer rattle and minimal key wobble, which helps the keyboard feel well-tuned out of the box.
 They support wireless connectivity via an included 2.4GHz receiver or Bluetooth, with pairing support for up to three devices simultaneously.
 You can also remap keys, adjust backlighting, and create custom profiles using either web-based or downloadable configuration software.
 That said, despite several layers of acoustic dampening material, these keyboards aren't especially quiet to type on.
-The typing feel is also relatively stiff, which you may prefer—but it could be less appealing if you’re looking for the softer, more cushioned experience found in gasket-mounted designs.
+The typing feel is also relatively stiff, which you may prefer; however, it could be less appealing if you're looking for the softer, more cushioned experience found in gasket-mounted designs.

 Pros